jaramp/better-better-teleporter/README.md

 This is not an exhaustive list.
 Any item should work, including from other mods.
 Names are not case-sensitive.
 Using the in-game display name will also work, but it may have issues when playing with players that use different language settings.

+If you have LethalConfig installed, there is a button at the bottom of the BetterBetterTeleporter config section to display the names of all items you're currently holding in your inventory.
+This should help verify if you're using the correct item name.

 ## Dependencies